Kotlin/kotlinx.coroutines/coroutines-guide.md

     }
     delay(1300L) // delay a bit
     println("main: I'm tired of waiting!")
-    job.cancel() // cancels the job
-    delay(1300L) // delay a bit to see if it was cancelled.... println("main: Now I can quit.")
+    job.cancelAndJoin() // cancels the job and waits for its completion println("main: Now I can quit.")
 }
 ```

 > You can get full code [here](core/kotlinx-coroutines-core/src/test/kotlin/guide/example-cancel-03.kt)

-As you can see, now this loop can be cancelled. [isActive][CoroutineScope.isActive] is a property that is available inside
+As you can see, now this loop is cancelled. [isActive][CoroutineScope.isActive] is a property that is available inside
 the code of coroutines via [CoroutineScope] object.

 <!--- TEST